 Take a FREE Horse & Carriage tour of historic downtown Little Falls!
 The tours depart from the Historical Society Museum on Ann Street, beginning at 10am and running until 1pm.
 This fun and free event is sponsored by the generosity of the Little Falls Family YMCA and Harry and Kevin Enea at Enea Family Funeral Homes..

 Santa Claus Comes to Little Falls!

 What could be cooler and more fun for your child than visiting with Santa Claus?
 The people of Little Falls have jumped through hoops to bring this busy holiday celebrity to our hometown and to best arrange his schedule for your conveninence and enjoyment!
 Santa arries in town at 8:45 am, on a shiny red Little Falls Fire Department firetruck, and he will proceed to fire the starting gun for Red Nose Reindeer Run at the YMCA at 9am.
-Next, the brave firefighters of the LFFD escort Santa to the Little Falls Fire Station at the corner of Main Street and William Street, where your child can visit with Santa from about 9am-10:45am!
-Finally, from 11am-1pm, your child may pose with Santa at the Knights Inn; high-quality photography is available!
-This traditional Little Falls Christmas event is sponsored by the brave firefighters of the Little Falls Fire Department, and the Frontier Council Girls Scouts!
+Then, the brave firefighters of the will LFFD escort Santa to the Little Falls Fire Station at the corner of Main Street and William Street, where your child can visit with Santa from about 9am-11am!
+Be sure to brong your camera to capture this special moment forever!

 Red Nose Reindeer 5K Fun Run!